Alluxio/alluxio/docs/en/operation/Journal.md

 $ ./bin/alluxio-start.sh secondary_master
 ```

-#### Checkpointing on primary master
+#### Checkpointing on the leading master

 Checkpointing requires a pause in master metadata changes and causes temporary service
-unavailability while the checkpoint is written.
-This operation may take hours depending on Alluxio namespace size.
+unavailability while the leading master is writing a checkpoint.
+This operation may take hours depending on Alluxio's namespace size.
-Therefore, Alluxio primary master will not create checkpoints by default.
+Therefore, Alluxio's leading master will not create checkpoints by default.

-Restarting the current primary master to transfer the leadership to another running master periodically
+Restarting the current leading master to transfer the leadership to another running master periodically
-can help avoiding primary master journal logs from growing unbounded when Alluxio is running in HA mode.
+can help avoid leading master journal logs from growing unbounded when Alluxio is running in HA mode.

-Starting from version 2.4, Alluxio embedded journal HA mode supports automatically transferring checkpoints from standby masters to the primary master.
+Starting from version 2.4, Alluxio embedded journal HA mode supports automatically transferring checkpoints from standby masters to the leading master.
-Primary master can use those checkpoints as taken locally to truncate its journal size without causing temporary service unavailability.
+The leading master can use those checkpoints as taken locally to truncate its journal size without causing temporary service unavailability.
-Manually transferring leadership is not needed anymore.
+No need to manually transfer leadership anymore.

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint: